 Demonstrating commitment to ensure consistent good practice across the School whilst protecting and supporting our vulnerable children.
 All pupils have the right to speak freely and voice their values and beliefs, be encouraged to respect each other's values and support each other.

-The Trust maintain an attitude of 'it could happen here', where safeguarding is concerned, and we ensure that everyone is aware of their safeguarding responsibilities.
+All staff maintain an attitude of 'it could happen here', where safeguarding is concerned, and we ensure that everyone is aware of their safeguarding responsibilities and always act in the best interest of the child